automata-network/docs/docs/1rpc/1rpc+/spec.md

     {"jsonrpc": "2.0", "error": {"code": -32001, "message": "Exceeded the quota usage"}, "id": 1}
     ```

-- #### Address whitelist/blacklist
+- ## Address whitelist/blacklist
     * Rule ID: 002
     * Rule Details: 1RPC+ users are able to create, edit and maintain a list of addresses they trust or don't turst.
 1RPC+ will encrypt and save these lists as a part of the customized configuration.
-For each eth_sendRawTransaction request, 1RPC+ will decode and deserialize the interactive addresses, then validate these addresses by using users’ config.
+For each eth_sendRawTransaction request, 1RPC+ will decode and deserialize the addresses that the users interact with, then validate these addresses by using users’ config.
     * Support methods:
         * approve
         * setApprovalForAll